Sahul Shelf: Geology

 When sea levels fell during the Pleistocene ice age, including the Last Glacial Maximum about 18,000 years ago, the Sahul Shelf was exposed as dry land.
 Evidence of the shoreline of this time has been identified in locations which now lie 100 to 140 metres below sea level.

 A Flash-based interactive timeline of sea level changes was developed by Monash University in the 2000s.

 Ecology

 The Arafura Shelf formed a land bridge between Australia, New Guinea, and the Aru Islands, and these lands share many Marsupial mammals, land birds, and freshwater fish as a result.
 Lydekker's Line, a biogeographical line, runs along the northwestern edge of the Sahul Shelf where it drops off into the deep waters of the Wallacea biogeographical area.
 Wallacea sits in a gap between the Sahul Shelf and the Sunda Shelf, part of the continental shelf of Southeast Asia.
-The land bridge enabled early human migrations to Australia.